cartesi/docs/cartesi-rollups/development/assets-handling/javascript.md

 ## Usage

-Import essential functions and classes from external modules
+Import essential functions and classes from external modules:

 ```js
 import { hexToString } from "viem";